The Escalation Clause, Explained

 You would select two numbers:

-1. Your escalation increment.
+- Your escalation increment.
 The increment is how much you will escalate your price over the next best offer.
-Some buyers say why not $1 over the other?
-Sellers weigh other factors so offering $1 more than another offer (or even $1,000 more) might not make your offer enticing enough to beat out another.
-It is often best to offer $2,000 to more than $10,000 over the other offer, depending on the situation.
+Some buyers say why not $1,000 over the other?
+Sellers weigh other factors so offering $1,000 more than another offer might not make your offer enticing enough to beat out another.
+It is often best to offer $10,000-$25,000 over the other offer, depending on the situation.
 Just having the highest price does not automatically make you the winner!

-2. Your price cap.
+- Your price cap.
 This is the highest you are willing to pay for the property.
 Fear not, your escalation will not exceed this number no matter what price the escalation goes to.
-You will want to be sure that if you have an appraisal there are comparable properties supporting your escalated price.
+You will want to be sure that if you have an appraisal there are comparable properties supporting your escalated price, or you are comfortable paying the difference should the appraisal come in lower.

 THE BOTTOM LINE